DCA Series User Guide

 Factory Settings

-• Low Speed Compression (gold knob): 7 turns out.
+• Low Speed Compression (gold knob): 7 clicks out.

-• High Speed Compression (black knob): 5 turns out.
+• High Speed Compression (black knob): 5 clicks out.

 • Spring Preload: Coilover shocks are preset to level the vehicle, typically set up for crew cab models.
 Adjusting preload will change both ride height and comfort.
 One turn of the preload collar changes preload by 1/16”.
 Generally, for every ¼” of preload, you get approximately ½” of lift.